naomideokule/naomideokule.github.io/index.md

   - Honor Roll (2016 - 2020)
   - Total of 527 community service hours (Sept 2017 - May 2020)
   - AP Scholar with Distinction (2020)
-  - Special Commendation from San Diego City Council The Mayor’s Office recognizes individuals who have launched initiatives that have yielded a tangible, positive impact on the San Diego community.
+  - Special Commendation from San Diego City Council (2020) The Mayor’s Office recognizes individuals who have launched initiatives that have yielded a tangible, positive impact on the San Diego community.
-    Nominated by RefugeeNet for Color Your Dreams (virtual art and mindfulness program) week-long session conducted for San Diego refugees
+    Nominated by RefugeeNet for *Color Your Dreams* a virtual week-long Art and Mindfulness Program conducted for San Diego refugees

 ### Photography